 Heating buildings using fossil fuels such as natural gas, propane and oil makes up a significant proportion of the aggregate carbon emissions every year.
 Because of this, there is a strong interest in decarbonizing residential heating systems using new technologies such as electric heat pumps.
 In this paper, we conduct a data-driven optimization study to analyze the potential of replacing gas heating with electric heat pumps to reduce CO2 emission in a city-wide distribution grid.
 We conduct an in-depth analysis of gas consumption in the city and the resulting carbon emissions.
 We then present a flexible multi-objective optimization (MOO) framework that optimizes carbon emission reduction while also maximizing other aspects of the energy transition such as carbon-efficiency, and minimizing energy inefficiency in buildings.
 Our results show that replacing gas with electric heat pumps has the potential to cut carbon emissions by up to 81%.
 We also show that optimizing for other aspects such as carbon-efficiency and energy inefficiency introduces tradeoffs with carbon emission reduction that must be considered during transition.
-Finally, we present a detailed analysis of the implication of proposed transition strategies on the household energy consumption and utility bills, electric grid upgrades, and decarbonization policies.
-We compute the additional energy demand from electric heat pumps at the household as well as the transformer level and discuss how our results can inform decarbonization policies at city scale.
+Lastly, we present preliminary results that shed light into the expected load exerted on the electric grid by transitioning gas to electric heat pumps.

+CCS CONCEPTS

-CCS Concepts: • Mathematics of computing \rightarrow Linear programming.
+Mathematics of computing → Linear programming.